 The dates on food packages can be confusing.
 Here are two key things to know:

 - A “sell-by” date tells the store how long to display the product for sale.
 You should buy the product before the date expires,

 - A “best if used by (or before)” date is recommended for best flavor or quality.

 Many people throw out products after the “best if used by” date expires, thinking they’re not safe to eat any more.
 But that isn’t necessarily so.
 Assuming you have stored foods properly and the “use by” date occurred a relatively short time ago, you can still eat those foods.
 Learn more about food product dating and safe storage of foods in the USDA Food Safety and Inspection Service's Food Product Dating fact sheet.

 Foods are less likely to go bad when you eat older items first.
 Keep your pantry and refrigerator clean and organized, with older items in front and newer ones in back.
 Label leftovers with content and dates so they can be used within the next few days.

 Give leftovers new life

 Give new life to leftover foods that are no longer at peak quality by using them in recipes that hide their problems.
 For example, add raw slightly limp broccoli to a salad, or blend overripe fruit into a low-fat smoothie.
 Also remember to freeze fresh fruits you don’t consume right away so they don’t lose their luster in the first place.
-Check out The recipe box from Extension for ideas on using leftovers.

 Instead of throwing out food scraps, create a compost bin.
 Don’t have a yard?
 Your city may help you find composting or recycling options that are right for you.